Coastal Carolina vs. Buffalo NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 86.5, is 28 points more than Saturday's over/under.
+- Saturday's over/under is 29.0 points lower than the two team's combined 86.5 points per game average.

-- This contest's total is 23 points above the 35.5 these two squads combine to allow per game this season.
+- This contest's over/under is 22.0 points more than the 35.5 these two squads combine to allow per game this season.

-- The 58.5 over/under in this game is four points above the 54.5 average total in Bulls games this season.
+- The 54.5 PPG average total in Bulls games this season is 3.0 points fewer than this game's over/under.

 Coastal Carolina Stats and Trends

-- Coastal Carolina is 1-0-1 against the spread and 2-0 overall in games when it records more than 17.5 points.
+- Coastal Carolina is 1-0 against the spread and 2-0 overall this season when the team notches more than 17.5 points.

 - The Chanticleers have one giveaway this season, while the Bulls have one takeaway .